neicnordic/puhuri-web/docs/service-providers.md

 ## Management of Resource Allocators

 Service Provider is in charge of managing Resource Allocators for its resources.
-Representative of the Service Provider should submit initial list as well as updates to the support channel of Puhuri Core operator: [support@hpc.ut.ee](mailto:support@hpc.ut.ee).
+Representative of the Service Provider should submit the initial list as well as updates to the support channel of Puhuri Core operator: [support@hpc.ut.ee](mailto:support@hpc.ut.ee).

 The following information must be provided for each Resource Allocator: